 As FORTRAN uses static memory, there are numerous parameters that EDITOR requires to set internal array sizes.
-For the most part, the default settings should be fine for any application on any platform.
+For the most part, the default settings should be fine for any application with any compiler.
 However, in case the user needs to change any of them, an exhaustive list of EDITOR's parameters, what they limit, and their default values are given below.

-parameter interpretation default k1 maximum r number of errors to be reported 1,000 k2 maximum n number of lines in source code to be processed 100,000 k3 maximum n number of origins per module (TARGET) 2,000 k4 maximum n number of decks in source code 2,000 k5 maximum r number of targets per module (TARGET) 2,000 k6 maximum r number of characters per line of source code 128 k7 maximum r number of EDITOR definitions 1,000 k8 maximum r number of EDITOR aliases 1,000 k9 maximum r number of variables within a module 4,000
+parameter interpretation default k1 k2 maximum number of errors to be reported maximum number of lines in source code to be processed 1,000 100,000 k3 k4 k5 k6 k7 k8 maximum number of origins per module (TARGET) maximum number of decks in source code maximum number of targets per module (TARGET) maximum number of characters per line of source code maximum number of EDITOR definitions maximum number of EDITOR aliases 2,000 2,000 2,000 128 1,000 k8 k9 maximum number of EDITOR allases maximum number of variables within a module 1,000 4,000

 The purpose of the last parameter k9 depends on the EDITOR function.
-When comparing declaration lists of two files (§6.2), COMPARE will only allow as many k9 variables of each type (real, integer, etc.).
-The namelist replacement feature (§2.2) will allow as many as k9 variables to be defined in each namelist.
-Finally, the micro-tasking feature (§2.3) will scope as many as k9 variables in each nested loop structure it encounters.
+When comparing declaration lists of two files ( $\S6.2$ ), COMPARE will only allow as many k9 variables of each type (real, integer, etc.).
+The namelist replacement feature ( $\S2.2$ ) will allow as many as k9 variables to be defined in each namelist.
+Finally, the micro-tasking feature ( $\S2.3$ ) will scope as many as k9 variables in each nested loop structure it encounters.
 The default values listed above should be more than adequate for most purposes.